kklyman/aupsforfms/README.md

 # Acceptable Use Policies for Foundation Models

-This repository provides all the data associated with the post titled [Acceptable Use Policies for Foundation Models](https://crfm.stanford.edu/2024/04/08/aups.html).
+This repository provides all the data associated with the post on [Acceptable Use Policies for Foundation Models](https://crfm.stanford.edu/2024/04/08/aups.html).
 This includes:

 **1.** **Labeled Acceptable Use Policies for Foundation Models.** Acceptable use policies from 30 different foundation model developers are labeled in aups.csv.
 A total 128 prohibited categories of use are tagged, though this is nonexhaustive.